Natural medicines may be of benefit in reducing menopause symptoms.

 In Traditional Chinese Medicine, this herb known as a woman’s tonic.

 Dong Quai has been named “female ginseng” because of its use for various health conditions including dysmenorrhea and menopausal symptoms.

 It can help to regulate oestrogen levels – whether they are too high or too low – strengthening the uterus, improving uterine tone and regulating the menstrual cycle.

 Latin name: Lepidium meyenii.

 Maca works by promoting optimal functioning of the hypothalamus and the pituitary, thereby improving the function of all the endocrine glands.

 In studies, Alkaloids in the Maca root produced fertility effects on the ovaries and testes of rats.
 The Alkaloids were acting on the hypothalamus-pituitary axis, which may explain why the effects in humans are not limited to ovaries and testes, but also acts on the adrenals, giving a feeling of greater energy and vitality and on the pancreas and thyroid as well.

 There are many ways to support the hormonal changes that you might experience during menopause.

-Try natural solutions to support your body; they work gently and in synergy in the body.
+Why not trying natural solutions to support your body; they work gently and in synergy in the body.
+I recommend you to consult with your doctor before taking supplements and with naturopath, nutritional therapist or herbalist, that can recommend individual specific remedies.

 If you have any questions, you can contact me HERE.